Usernyagah/taskmanager/README.md

 # Task Manager

-A simple and modern task management app built with React, Vite, and Tailwind CSS.
+A simple and modern task management app built with React, Vite, and Tailwind CSS for frontend.
+Express and Mongodb for backend.

 ## Features